kroharu/MEG/README.md

 ![Preview](Quspin.png)

-## How to run Quspin.exe on every Windows:
+## How to run Quspin.exe on every WindowsOS:

 1) Put all .dll files from amd64 folder in this repository to your C:\Windows\System32 folder.

 2) Go here: https://drive.google.com/file/d/1btAtmC5bpDIZeOk5qBX7EvpbCyRZcYcm/view?usp=sharing and install National Instruments DAQmx driver installer.
 Run it.

+3) Find in quspin.conf the string, which starts with absolutPath=... and after "=" print your desired destination path.

-3) Run the last .exe version of this programm from quspin_exe folder in this repository and be happy.
+4) Run the last .exe version of this programm from quspin_exe folder in this repository and be happy.

 ## How to build on Linux: